khushalidhami212/Memories/README.md

 ## About Memories

-Using React, Node.js, Express & MongoDB you'll learn how to build a Full Stack MERN Application - from start to finish.
-The App is called "Memories" and it is a simple social media app that allows users to post interesting events that happened in their lives.
+ -The App is called "Memories" and it is a simple social media app that allows users to post interesting events that happened in their lives.
+It is made using React, Node.js, Express & MongoDB hence it's a Full Stack MERN Application.